symfony/symfony-docs/routing.rst

 Routing
 =======

-When your application receives a request, it executes a :doc:`controller action </controller>` to generate the response.
+When your application receives a request, it calls a :doc:`controller action </controller>` to generate the response.
 The routing configuration defines which action to run for each incoming URL.
 It also provides other useful features, like generating SEO-friendly URLs (e.g.